Otavio-Magalhaes/Otavio-Magalhaes/README.md

 # 👋 Hi, I'm Otavio Magalhães!

-I’ve worked as a front-end developer using React.js and also WordPress.
-After spending a good amount of time in that area, I decided to get back to what really motivates me: the back-end.
+I work as a back-end developer, mainly with Node.js.
+Before that, I worked with front-end development using React.js and also with WordPress, experiences that helped me build a solid technical foundation and a broader view as a developer.

-Right now, I'm focusing on improving my skills in Express.js, non-relational databases, Docker, and automated testing with Jest.
-I enjoy learning by doing and I'm always looking to improve both my projects and my knowledge.
+Right now, my focus is fully on the back-end, and I've been sharpening my skills in Express.js, NoSQL databases, Docker, and automated testing with Jest.

 </div>